leigler/ni-boilerplate/readme.md

 4. add your directory
 5. edit `profile.json` to update your profile
 6. publish all changes
-7. add your `dat://` url to the class [spreadsheet](https://docs.google.com/spreadsheets/d/1VTTNBRftvCj-_L-M8hwBZuwXps4wBGrrRB6rER0Kqzc/edit?usp=sharing).
+7. copy your `dat://` url to the class [spreadsheet](https://docs.google.com/spreadsheets/d/1VTTNBRftvCj-_L-M8hwBZuwXps4wBGrrRB6rER0Kqzc/edit?usp=sharing) and to your `profile.json` file.
 8. once the spreadsheet is full, feel free to copy the urls and add them to your `post.json` file.